-Whether you’re looking to start your own RIA Firm or transition from a Broker-Dealer, FMO based RIA or just need a fresh start to building your independent advisory practice, we understand what it takes.
-There’s no doubt it’s a challenging experience breaking through that glass ceiling and building a “Lifestyle” practice you can truly enjoy, and your clients can trust in.
-While the benefits of independence can be significant, there are several “Critical Thinking Points” that must be considered along the way.
-Let’s discuss a few of those now.
+Whether you’re planning to start your own RIA firm, transition from a broker-dealer, or need a fresh start in building your independent advisory practice, we understand the challenges involved.
+Breaking through that glass ceiling and creating a “lifestyle” practice that you and your clients can trust is no easy feat.
+The benefits of independence are significant, but several critical points need careful consideration.
+Let’s explore a few of them.

 Support Services

-One of the most significant challenges facing financial advisors when they leave a BD or RIA is the loss of support and resources.
-You now have to consider the various comprehensive resources including technology, software, compliance, and back-office support.
-Not to mention, the broad range of investment products that now fall on your shoulders.
-This can be particularly challenging if you’re just starting out or even tenured and may not have the financial resources to hire a team of professionals to provide these services and the experience to efficiently implement them into your practice.
+One of the biggest challenges financial advisors face when leaving a broker-dealer or RIA is the loss of support and resources.
+You’ll need to consider comprehensive resources like technology, software, compliance, and back-office support.
+The responsibility for a wide range of investment products will also fall on your shoulders.
+This can be particularly daunting if you’re just starting out or even if you’re experienced but lack the financial resources to hire a team of professionals to provide these services and implement them efficiently into your practice.

 Lead Generation and Digital Solutions

-While growing your practice should be the number one priority.
-Lead generation and working with new prospective clients may take a backseat to implementing necessary infrastructure.
-Additionally, building your client base also requires a significant investment of time and money.
-This includes developing a marketing plan, building a website, and attending networking events.
-Additionally, advisors will need to establish relationships with potential clients and convince them that they have the expertise, stability, and experience to provide them with the financial advice they need.
-This becomes more challenging when your AUM is de minimis or a prospective client identifies they would represent a large percentage of your overall AUM.
+Growing your practice should be your top priority, but lead generation and working with new prospective clients can often take a backseat to implementing necessary infrastructure.
+Building your client base requires a significant investment of time and money, including developing a marketing plan, building a website, and attending networking events.
+You’ll also need to establish relationships with potential clients and convince them of your expertise, stability, and experience.
+This can be especially challenging if your AUM is minimal or a prospective client represents a large percentage of your overall AUM.

 Regulation and Compliance

-Another challenge that new Firms face is the need to comply and be astute to a vast range of ever-changing regulatory requirements.
-At established BDs and SEC RIA Firms, compliance support is typically provided by the Firm and taken for granted.
-While you may choose to outsource your compliance needs, you will still be the CCO of your Firm and solely responsible for ensuring that it complies with all regulatory requirements.
-Additionally, new State registered RIAs must be prepared early on for a regulatory audit of their new Firm.
-States have become more proactive to audit new Firms early on as to assure they are on the right track managing all aspects of client and Firm base rules and regulatory compliance requirements in their practice.
-It’s now, more than ever, imperative to make sure what you do is aligned with what your ADV and client documents and disclosures say.
+New firms face the challenge of complying with a vast range of ever-changing regulatory requirements.
+At established broker-dealers and SEC RIA firms, compliance support is typically provided by the firm and often taken for granted.
+While you can choose to outsource your compliance needs, you’ll still be the CCO of your firm and solely responsible for ensuring compliance with all regulatory requirements.
+New state-registered RIAs must be prepared early on for regulatory audits, as states have become more proactive in auditing new firms to ensure they manage all aspects of client and firm regulatory compliance.
+It’s imperative to ensure your actions align with what your ADV and client documents and disclosures state.

 Economics and Practice Management

-Expecting the unexpected is rule number one… when it comes to managing your finances.
-Considering your current personal and family expenses, office space, technology, software, etc., you’ll now have to incur the additional cost of implementing your RIA and various new ongoing costs as mentioned above.
-You may either embrace this or find it to be a daunting task especially when you’re “Going it Alone”.
-The take-away is as a new business owner, expect the unexpected, as this will serve you well no matter what path you take in Life and your Business!
+Managing your finances is crucial.
+In addition to your personal and family expenses, office space, technology, and software, you’ll incur additional costs of implementing your RIA and ongoing expenses.
+Whether you embrace this challenge or find it daunting, expect the unexpected.
+As a new business owner, this mindset will serve you well no matter what path you take in life and business.

 A Viable Solution – Advisor Launch Pad

-Would you consider trading minutia, and sleepless nights for an RIA model that can help accelerate breaking through that glass ceiling and speeds up the process of truly building your own Lifestyle Practice to best serve your clients?
+Starting your own firm is great in theory, but finding a place that feels like home is even better.
+Consider trading the minutiae and sleepless nights for an RIA model that can help you break through that glass ceiling and build your own lifestyle practice to best serve your clients.

-Discover the Advisor Launch Pad Program and see for yourself if it’s the right path you’ve been looking for, along with an awesome Team of people to help you get there.
+Discover the Advisor Launch Pad Program and see if it’s the right path for you.
+Join an awesome team of people ready to help you achieve your goals.